opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 !![Form attachment video](../assets/images/attachement-setting-video.png)

 The path should be set to relative.
-The pictures, audios, videos, pdf and docs are stored then in a sub-directory of the project, where the link stored in the textfield is pointing to.
+The pictures, audios, videos, pdf's and documents are stored then in a sub-directory of the project, where the link stored in the textfield is pointing to.

 !!! note
     QGIS 3.30 or newer is required for the audio and video functionality

 In QField the attachments are displayed.
 By clicking the icons symbol the camera or audio record is started to update the pictures, videos or audios with a new media.

 !![Media](../assets/images/attachments-qfield-media.png,300px)

-On synchronization the sub-directory with the pictures, videos audios, pdf and docs has to be copied as well.
+On synchronization the sub-directory with the pictures, videos audios, pdf's and documents has to be copied as well.

 The option *hyperlink* on the attachment widget will disable the camera functionality and enable a hyperlink to open a document (pdf, doc, \...).

 ![](../assets/images/hyperlink_option.png)